Help shape the future of the North

-In October 2017, an assembly was held by the Northern Metropolitan Partnership, bringing together community members, businesses, councillors and mayors to help determine the key priorities for the Northern Metropolitan Region.
+On 25 October 2017, 172 community members, business representatives, councillors and mayors came together to help determine the key priorities for the Northern Metro Region.
 The outcomes of the Assembly have been used by the Northern Metropolitan Partnership to inform advice to government on priorities for Melbourne’s Northern Region.Watch the video to see the 2017 Assembly in action

-Overall, 2017 Assembly participants agreed that the Partnership's ten priority statements were key priorities for the North:
+The 2017 Assembly highlighted the following priorities for the North:

 Northern Metropolitan Partnership Chair, Terry Larkins:

 ‘The purpose of the Northern Metropolitan Partnership is to engage with our wider community to identify the social, economic and environmental challenges and opportunities, and advise the State Government on the priorities for the region.

 It's important for business and communities to be involved in government decision-making because local people understand what's needed in our region.
 The members of the Partnership represent the community, industry and government sectors in the North, and they were chosen to be on the Partnership because of their extensive connections to, and knowledge of their sector.’

 The Department of Environment, Land, Water and Planning (DELWP) is committed to protecting personal information provided by you in accordance with the principles of the Victorian privacy laws.